policy

 Q: Can industry support me to attend a meeting?
 (Context: a healthcare professional attending a meeting requiring support to any of; travel, registration, accommodation)

 A: Medical device companies are unable to provide this type of support to healthcare professionals.
-Pharmaceutical companies may sponsor travel, accommodation, and registration expenses for UK healthcare professionals to attend meetings in the UK and abroad, either directly or through the BSG.
-It should be noted that the company will make this transfer public in the UK via search.disclosureuk.org.uk/ .
+Pharmaceutical companies may sponsor or support travel, accommodation, and registration expenses for UK healthcare professionals to attend meetings in the UK and abroad, either directly or through the BSG.
+It should be noted that the company will make this transfer of value public in the UK via search.disclosureuk.org.uk/ .

 A: The BSG respects its industry partners' codes of conduct and makes every effort to align our arrangements and interactions with them, based on the requirements of industry regulations.